-The characteristic curves have to be measured and plotted (Δp{total} ; q_v) for at least three different rpm values, and then for every measurement point the effective power of the fan needs to be calculated.
+The characteristic curves have to be measured and plotted ( $\Delta p{total}; q_v$ ) for multiple rpm values, and then for every measurement point the effective power of the fan needs to be calculated.

 The rpm can be kept constant by using the thyristor.
 The rpms are measured by a handheld tachometer, at the end of the motor shaft.